Yupeek/booleano/docs/source/tutorials/evaluable-parsing.rst

 Sub symbol table
 ^^^^^^^^^^^^^^^^

-SymbolTable can be nested. you can create it by adding as many sub SymbolTable at creation time (*args) or via :meth:`SymbolTable.add_subtable`. you will then access each sub tables `Bind`ed value via his name folowed by the grammar token «namespace_separator» (usualy «:»)
+SymbolTable can be nested. you can create it by adding as many sub SymbolTable at creation time (args) or via :meth:`SymbolTable.add_subtable`. you will then access each sub tables :class:`booleano.parsing.scope.Bind` ed value via his name folowed by the grammar token «namespace_separator» (usualy «:»)

 .. code::